neerajajaja/moodle-to-azure-aks/README.md

-# Migrating Moodle to Container Environment in Azure
+# Migrating Moodle to Container Environment (AKS) in Azure

 This repository contains [Azure Resource Manager](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/overview) templates, customised [Moodle container](https://github.com/neerajajaja/moodle-to-azure-aks/tree/master/moodle-image) image suited for migration requirements based on the [Bitnami Docker Image for Moodle](https://github.com/bitnami/bitnami-docker-moodle) and end to end scripts to automate the migration of the on-premises [Moodle](https://moodle.org/) App to container environment in Azure such as [Azure Kubernetes Services](https://azure.microsoft.com/en-in/services/kubernetes-service/).
 A step by step [guide](https://github.com/neerajajaja/moodle-to-azure-aks#prerequisites) to perform the migration using the provided scripts can also be found below.